eyereasoner/eye-js/README.md

 const resultString = await n3reasoner(dataString);
 ```

+*Note:* One can also supply an array of `dataString`s rather than a single `dataString` if one has multiple input data files.

 The `n3reasoner` accepts both `string`s (formatted in Notation3 syntax) and `quad`s as input.
 The output will be of the same type as the input `data`.
 This means that we can use `n3reasoner` with RDF/JS quads as follows:

 ```ts